 Applications

 LECs are used to provide telecommunications access to subscribers in a rural area or LATA that is not governed by a larger telecommunications company.
-LECs are advantageous to these subscribers because they allow those subscribers to contact local residents and may do business with an IXC to provide their customers with long-distance calls as an additional service.
+LECs are advantageous to these subscribers because they allow them to contact local residents and may do business with an IXC to provide their customers with long-distance calls as an additional service.